halk/blog/_posts/2015-05-10-should-you-code-as-a-technical-manager.markdown

 ---
 layout: post
-title: "Should you code as a Technical Manager?"
+title: "Should You Code as a Technical Manager?"
 date: 2015-05-10 23:05
 comments: true
 tags: